-I blog for essentially there are two reasons which overlap a bit.
-I list the sub-categories with each:
+I blog for essentially two reasons with seven sub-categories:

 A) For myself: to explore(1), to create (2), to improve communication (3), to improve thinking (4)